What is ‘power of attorney’?

 There comes a time in some seniors‘ lives when they realize that they no longer have the physical or mental capacities to handle their own legal, medical or financial matters.
 This is especially true if your senior parent is struggling with dementia or some other form of cognitive decline.

 If your mother understands that she is no longer capable of handling these important financial matters on her own, she can speak with her lawyer about power of attorney, a document that ensures her monetary needs are met during retirement.
 Although the specifics of this law can vary from state to state, the general principles of power of attorney allow a caregiver or loved one to make crucial legal decisions for someone who may be unable to specify their choices alone.
+Here are some ways to get power of attorney for your elderly parents:

 An introduction to ‘power of attorney’